BAJAJ FINSERV DIRECT LIMITED

 Immediate or Cancel (IOC) orders execute instantly and cancel any unfilled parts.
 Discover their features, benefits, and use in high-frequency trading.

-For example, suppose you place an order to buy 2,000 shares of stock X at ₹100 each.
-Only 1600 are available.
-So:
+For example, if you place an order to buy 2,000 shares of a company at ₹100 each, and only 1,600 shares are available, the system instantly executes the 1,600 and cancels the remaining 400.

 Features of IOC